 The platform’s leading investors include Insight Partners, Japan-based educational publisher Benesse Holdings, Stripes, Norwest Venture Partners, and various others.

-As per a recent report by The Hindu on October 30, 2020, the platform has recently engaged in advanced talks of raising around $100 million in a fresh private funding round which will value them at more than $3 billion.
+As per a report by The Hindu on October 30, 2020, the platform has engaged in advanced talks of raising around $100 million in a fresh private funding round which will value them at more than $3 billion.

 “Udemy’s rapid growth in India shows us the level of demand from students, instructors, and companies for affordable skills training.
 We are dedicated to our mission of improving lives through learning and expanding in India enables us to deliver on that promise,”